 Be part of The Force for Good

-This year we are asking our supporters, volunteers, partners, employees, beneficiaries and their families to unite and be part of The Force for Good.
-By giving your expertise, time and hard-earned cash YOU can be part of a force to be reckoned with.
+As part of this campaign, we asked our supporters, volunteers, partners, employees, beneficiaries and their families to unite and be part of The Force for Good.
+By giving expertise, time and making a donation, we asked people to be part of a force to be reckoned with.

-Together, we can empower our most disciplined, determined and best to regain their purpose.
+Together, we empowered our most disciplined, determined and best to regain their purpose.

-Together, we can spread the message and help those who haven’t come forward yet.
+Together, we spread the message and help those who haven’t come forward yet.

-Together, we can inspire the nation to keep supporting our wounded, injured and sick Veterans and their families, and make a real difference.
+Together, we inspired the nation to keep supporting our wounded, injured and sick Veterans and their families, and make a real difference.

 Help for Heroes provides recovery and support for all those and their families who have been affected by their time serving in the British Armed Forces.
-We are here for wounds both visible and hidden and are driven by the belief that those who put their lives on the line for us, deserve a second chance at life for them and their families.
+We were here for wounds both visible and hidden during this campaign, and we still are.
+We are driven by the belief that those who put their lives on the line for us, deserve a second chance at life for them and their families.

-There will be lots of ways that YOU can get involved throughout the year, but for now, join us by sharing on social media that you are proud to be part of #TheForceforGood.
+There will be lots of ways that YOU can get involved throughout the year, follow us on our social channels and check our Give Support section on the website.